-In fact, our 2022 SaaS Management Index shows IT now manages only 27% of an organization’s SaaS, a 35% year-over-year decrease, whereas business units now manage 66%.
+In fact, our 2023 SaaS Management Index shows IT now manages only 31% of an organization’s SaaS, whereas business units now manage 66%.

 Read on to learn more about shadow IT pros and cons, and how to choose the right framework for your business.

 While shadow IT sounds like something from The Empire within Star Wars, it doesn’t have to be scary.
 It’s really just an employee-purchased application.
 Consider these shadow IT pros.

 The wrong software can hinder employees reaching their full potential.
 With the right tools within reach, businesses can innovate like never before.
 Employees can implement new strategies faster without the need to submit an IT request for vetting and approval.